manxiaozeng/tranX/README.md

 ### Web Server/HTTP API

-`tranX` also ships with a web server for demonstraction and interactive debugging perpuse.
+`tranX` also ships with a web server for demonstration and interactive debugging purpose.
 It also exposes an HTTP API for online semantic parsing/code generation.

 To start the web server, simply run: